HEALTH CARE REFORM TOOLS

 Health care reform and the small employer

-While most health care reform provisions apply to employers uniformly, regardless of size, there are a few provisions that may benefit small employers.
+While most ACA provisions apply to employers uniformly, regardless of size, there are a few provisions that may benefit small employers.
 A new document created for the League by Gallagher Benefit Services explains those provisions.

 View Health Care Reform Provisions Unique to Small Employers (pdf)